projectcalico/calico/master/reference/advanced/etcd-rbac/certificate-generation.md

 Update the file `config/req-csr.json` by adding the IP addresses of the servers that will be running the etcd members to the `"hosts"` section.
 After generating the certs, three certs are created that can be used for three etcd member servers (though just using one works, when testing).
-These cert and key files are `certs/etcd[123].pem` and `certs/etcd[123]-key.pem` and a matching pair will need to be provided to each etcd member.
+These certificate and key files are `certs/etcd[123].pem` and `certs/etcd[123]-key.pem` and a matching pair will need to be provided to each etcd member.